 The Bachelor of Arts in Biblical Counseling is designed to equip the Christian adult with the principles and procedures of biblical counseling in order to further prepare them for service in their local church.
 Grounded in the Word of God and aimed at building up the saints, this course of study emphasizes the sufficiency of God's Word to meet the needs of everyday life.
 Students will be trained in theology, counseling, conflict resolution, and common problem areas to understand the biblical procedures necessary to help people in their life issues.
-Additionally, students will be well prepared to pass the NANC (National Association of Nouthetic Counseling) certification exam, a major step toward completing the certification requirements.
+Additionally, students will be well prepared to pass the ACBC (Association of Certified Biblical Counselors) certification exam, a major step toward completing the certification requirements.

 Click here to view the necessary requirements for earning a Bachelor of Arts in Biblical Counseling.